CDLUC3/mrt-admin-lambda/README.md

 This library is part of the [Merritt Preservation System](https://github.com/CDLUC3/mrt-doc).

+> [!NOTE]
+> This code has been archived and superceded by https://github.com/CDLUC3/mrt-admin-sinatra/

 ## Admin Tool Web Interface
 Each Admin Lambda application functions as a simple web server displaying the pages for the application.